 2211 for 12/06/15 to 12/05/16About 5.3 million Americans have Alzheimer’s disease and 200,000 are younger than age of 65.
 Two-thirds or 3.2 million are women.
 By 2050, up to 16 million people age 65 and older will have the disease unless an effective preventive therapy or cure is found.
 Alternative therapies such as music, touch, exercise and animal presence can often calm cognitively impaired patients, reduce their need for chemical and physical restraints, heighten their awareness, and put the “sparkle” back in their eyes.

-The goal of this module is to update therapists’ knowledge about the use of music, touch, and exercise to calm cognitively impaired patients and enhance their quality of life.
-After you study the information presented here, you will be able to —
+The goal of this continuing education module is to update nurses’, dietitians’, dietary managers’ and occupational therapists’ knowledge about the use of music, touch, and exercise and animal presence to calm cognitively impaired patients and enhance their quality of life.
+After studying the information presented here, you will be able to:

 This course has been approved as meeting the continuing education requirements for PTs and PTAs by:

 The OH Physical Therapy Association (approval no. 12S0102 for 12/06/11 to 12/06/12, 12S2094 for 12/07/12 to 12/07/13; 13S1856 for 12/08/13 to 12/08/14; 14S1701 for 12/09/14 to 12/09/15; 15S2365 for 12/10/15 to 12/10/16).